What's in this page

 In API-Only Mode, your server and/or client apps securely interact with our API Gateway, passing the details of the current page and asking for relevant campaign variations and recommendations.
 Our "classic" client script is not integrated in your website at all.

 The response is a JSON payload, which can either be based on a built-in schema (in case of recommendations), or a customer-defined payload (for Custom API Campaigns).
-It is then the caller's responsibility to parse the response and act on it.
+It is then the caller's responsibility to parse the response and act on it, performing all needed rendering.
 The client also needs to report back any engagement with the chosen variations or significant user events.
 Unlike in the Web Mode, it's also your job to define and store user & session IDs (see Basic Concepts).

-In Hybrid Mode, you can both integrate our client-side scripts and call our API from the client or server.
+In Hybrid Mode, you both integrate our client-side scripts and call our APIs.
 Each method is responsible for a subset of the running experiences, but all are running for the same users and potentially for the same page.